DEGoodmanWilson/deadbolt/README.md

 ## What is it?

+In the most basic terms, `deadbolt` locks your Mac when you remove a specified USB device—any USB device.

+## Why would I want to use it?

+One simple use-case is to lock your computer when you walk away from it.
+Since you (let us say) habitually charge your iPhone from your Mac, and always bring your iPhone when you walk away, you can set `deadbolt` to lock your Mac automatically when you do that.

+Here is a more sophisticated and interesting use-case.
 [Yubikeys](https://www.yubico.com/products/yubikey-hardware/) are great little devices for 2FA and other crypto applications.
 With just a little tweaking—and `deadbolt`—you can turn your Yubikey into a physical key for your Mac.

 The use case is simple: You want your Mac to operate *when* and *only when* your Yubikey is present.